Optimisation of ultrafast singlet fission in 1D rings towards unit efficiency: Conclusions

 In conclusion, our results are a key step towards finding design principles for optimal singlet fission in extended 2D and 3D solids.
 An important outlook in this direction is to explore efficient approaches to simulate SF beyond 1D systems.
 Tree Tensor Networks are currently used to tackle small 2D~\cite{jaschke2022ab,kshetrimayum2017simple} and 3D systems~\cite{Tepaske2021}.
 Neural network ansatz could prove valuable for the non-dissipative regime~\cite{vicentini2019variational,wu2023tensor}.
 Another promising avenue is to map these problems to equivalent spin-\textonehalf{} models that can be simulated on quantum platforms such as IBM Quantum~\cite{steffen2011quantum}, QuEra~\cite{ebadi2022quantum}, and PASQAL~\cite{chen2023continuous}, while taking advantage of environment-induced noise to simulate the effect of the vibrational modes~\cite{HQS2023}.
+Trapped-ion quantum simulations are already bringing insights into the coherent interplay between exciton and harmonic vibrational modes, which can be encoded in the normal modes of motion of the ion traps~\cite{Gambetta2021,whitlow2023quantum,so2024trapped}.
 This avenue could also be explored with quantum optimal control~\cite{ROSSIGNOLO2023108782} and machine learning optimisation methods~\cite{sutton2018reinforcement}.

 Interestingly, the approach used here for SF can be extended to a wide class of electronic transitions that underlie the performance of many optoelectronic devices.
 For example, the efficiency of exciton transport~\cite{sneyd2022new}, widely studied using spin-boson models~\cite{Myers2018,Davidson2020,Sneyd2021}, has been identified as one of the limiting factors in organic solar cells~\cite{Kippelen2009}.
 Other examples include organic LEDs~\cite{raman2019generating}, low-light optical sensors~\cite{Lucas2014}, and molecular photo-switches used to functionalise RNA~\cite{mondal2015search}.
 A significant challenge is posed by the computational complexity of solving many-body spin-boson models, especially when symmetries like the one set by $\mathcal{C}$ in Eq.~\eqref{eq:conserved_quantity} are lacking.
 Another challenge is understanding the relationship between the microscopic parameters of the spin-boson model and the macroscopic performance indicators (e.g., the power conversion efficiency in photovoltaics) that determine the quality of a device.
 This challenge is highly cross-disciplinary and could bring a powerful approach to material and device optimisation.